 Bone dragons share many characteristics of ordinary skeletal creatures.
 They are “powered” entirely by negative energy and have no need to eat or to rest; they are generally affected by spells reactive to negative energy (assuming it gets past their magic resistance), but they are not extra-planar, and cannot be banished or dispelled.
 Like other bone creatures, they are resistant to cutting and piercing damage, and as just mentioned, they have a Substantial level of magic resistance.
 They have the strength of stone giants, and a natural fear aura similar to many undead forms, but fortunately one thing they do not have is a breath weapon.

-Bone dragons are exceptionally intelligent beings, and obviously capable of independent thinking and decision-making, but like all skeletal creatures, it appears they are always loyal and obedient to their creator.
-However, unlike virtually every other form of skeletal creature, if their creator dies, these skeletons neither collapse or mindlessly follow their last standing order.
+Bone dragons are intelligent beings, and obviously capable of independent thinking and decision-making, but it appears they are always loyal and obedient to their creator.
+However, unlike most other forms of skeletal creatures, if their creator dies, these skeletons neither collapse or mindlessly follow their last standing order.
 Instead, it appears the death of their maker “frees” the creature and allows it to assume an independent life.
 Thus, while Bone dragons are inevitably Lawful Evil upon creation, those that become independent can become Neutral or Chaotic Evil as their true nature asserts itself.
 There are even historical examples of individuals who actually learned to cast magic spells (a clear comment on both their intelligence and latent abilities).
 It is for this reason we list the Bone dragon as a unique undead creature and not simply another skeletal form.

-The enchantments necessary to make a Bone dragons are a mystery outside the necromantic community, but it seems obvious they require at least 8th level arcane spells as no caster short of full mage standing has ever created one.
+The enchantments necessary to make a Bone dragons are a mystery outside the necromantic community, but it seems obvious they require at least the ability to master 7th or 8th level arcane spells as no caster short of full mage standing has ever created one.
 Whether coincidental or a fundamental limit, no individual necromancer has ever been known to have more than one such creature at a time.

 While only these two cases are confirmed, there are persistent legends of Xanthix being summoned at various other times, usually in the context of a kingdom or independent culture vanishing without a more standard explanation.
 While some are quite plausible, all suffer from failing to explain how or why the Dragon went away after doing is supposed damage.
 Given the scale of resources necessary to accomplish this, it seems unlikely that utterly no record or mention of such an effort would exist.